MiniFool -- Physics-Constraint-Aware Minimizer-Based Adversarial Attacks in Deep Neural Networks: B-Jet Tagging with CMS Open Data

 The scaling variable $a_i$ normalizes the inputs, while $s$ is the attack parameter, as above.
 In contrast to the previous applications, the nominal uncertainties $\vec{\sigma}^0$ of the more than 600 different input quantities are difficult to quantify.
 For simplicity of this test case, it is generally set to unity and varied using one global attack parameter.

 The evaluation of DeepJet with perturbed inputs is shown in \cref{figure.cms_roc} for attack parameters of $\mathcal{O}(10^{-4}) - \mathcal{O}(10^{0})$.
 While the performance of DeepJet with $s=\num{2e-4}$ recovers almost the nominal performance, the first degradation in performance can be observed for an attack parameter of \num{3e-4} with a corresponding AUC of \num{0.887}.
 Generating more severe input perturbations using higher attack parameters leads to more severe performance degradations.
 The additional degradations incurred beyond that caused by $s=\num{3e-2}$ are not as substantial as the degradations below.
 As expected for the proposed cost function, the dependency on $s$ is highly non-linear.
 We show this by setting the attack parameter to unity, implying that the uncertainty is on the same order of magnitude as the input itself.
 Using this artificially high uncertainty, we can investigate the limit of degradation and find a convergence to an AUC of \num{0.752}.
-This leads to the conclusion that DeepJet is nearly very robust against perturbations of its inputs that are smaller than \SI{0.02}{\%} of the normalized inputs.
+This leads to the conclusion that DeepJet's classifications are marginally affected for perturbations of its inputs that are smaller than \SI{0.02}{\%} of the normalized inputs.
+Note, that the here used uncertainty model of simply scaling the input observables' values does not allow for a physical interpretation of the $s$ value's range.
+The test shown here can be considered as a simple stress test that could be improved with a more realistic uncertainty model.

 As a next study, we investigate \num{200} randomly selected jets of the class $P(B)$ which were classified with a confidence $P\ge \SI{87}{\percent}$ by the nominal model.
 Out of these, half are chosen from correctly classified $B$ jets (true), while the other half is misclassified as $B$ (false).
 For these jets, we scan the robustness against the attack parameters $s$ similar to the previous test cases.
 For each tested $s$, we ensure full convergence of \minifool by allowing for up to \num{1000} iterations. \cref{figure.cms_score_tracking} shows the result of the scan.
 For this subset of highly confident classification, we see the largest change in the classification shifted to larger attack parameters.
 Furthermore, we reproduce the findings of the previous test cases.
 Increasing $s$ shows higher robustness for initially correctly classified jets compared to initially incorrectly classified ones, despite a similar high confidence of selected data.